hannum/JavaScript-english/BOM-DOM-event.md

 # Event handling

-Because JavaScript is used to add interactivity to a website, there is a need for some way to respond to actions and events performed by the user or on the system.This method is called [event handling.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)
+Because JavaScript is used to add interactivity to a website, there is a need for some way to respond to actions and events performed by the user or on the system.
+This method is called [event handling.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)

 For example, if a user clicks a button, we can respond by displaying an information box: